tommylava/su26-ai301-contribution/README.md

 approachable.
 The React Doctor tool already flagged exactly which files and line numbers have the problem, so I didn't have to go hunting through a huge codebase trying to figure out what was wrong.
-The fix pattern is also clear — it's the same change in 14 places.
+The fix pattern is also clear — it's the same change in multiple places.
 And it's a real performance improvement, not just a style thing, which made it feel worth doing.

 ## Understanding the Issue

 **Problem Description:**
-In 14 files across the identity-apps repo, there are `await` calls sitting inside `for...of` loops.
+In several files across the identity-apps repo, there are `await` calls sitting inside `for...of` loops.
 This means every async API call has to fully finish before the next one even starts.
 If all the calls are independent (which they are here), that's just wasted time.